nemesisdb/nemesisdb/docs/docs/client_apis/python/arr/overview.md

 ---

 # Overview
-Arrays are fixed size containers for JSON objects, strings or integers.
-They are implemented in contigious memory.
+Arrays are fixed size containers for JSON objects, strings or integers, implemented in contigious memory.
 Because they are fixed sized, their length must be defined at creation time, and cannot change.

+- Rather than length, the terms "capacity" and "used" are preferred
+    - `capacity`: the size of the array, allocated when `create()` is called
+    - `used`: the number of items in the array.
+The array is full when `used == capacity`
+    - `clear()` removes items, reducing `used`
-There are sorted and unsorted versions of string and integer arrays, but object arrays are only unsorted.
+- There are sorted and unsorted versions of string and integer arrays, but object arrays cannot be sorted
+- Sorting is always in ascending order

-Sorted arrays allow for operations such as intersecting two arrays.
+- Sorted arrays allow for operations such as intersecting

 ## API